Chicago man arrested in fatal Hwy. 169 shooting in Plymouth

-A 33-year-old Chicago man has been arrested in Illinois in the fatal shooting on Hwy.
+A 33-year-old Chicago man has been arrested in Illinois in the fatal road rage shooting on Hwy.
 169 in Plymouth, authorities said Thursday.

 The suspect was jailed in Decatur, Ill., on suspicion of second-degree murder in the death of Jay Boughton, 56, who was shot July 6 while driving south on the highway.
 Although authorities identified the suspect during a news conference, the Star Tribune generally does not identify suspects before they are charged.